vonderborch/vonderborch/README.md

 # My Personal Projects
 A comprehensive listing of all of my public repos (and info on some of my private repos that will be made public soon).

+### Possible Repo States
+The possible states I'm defining for my repos:
+- Active: Supported and up-to-date, no major breaking changes planned
+- Active - Refactoring Planned: Supported and up-to-date, but the code is messy and could be made cleaner to improve maintainability and/or perforamnce
+- Active - Extensive Rework Planned: Supported and up-to-date, but there may be breaking changes coming in the future (will try to limit these where possible!)
+- Active - Unstable: Don't rely on this library!
+Things may shift out of it at a moment's notice as I see fit!
+- Development: Working on this developing this library currently.
+Will be released soon(TM)
+- Private: Working on this primarily for myself, may release at some point if I can see a reason why (mostly listed here to keep myself organized!)
+- Abandoned/Archived: No longer supported.
+Code is as-is (and likely terrible!)

 ### Game/App Dev - Games/Apps
 Games and apps that I've worked on
 Repo | Language | State | Summary